iCliniq Logo

 Welcome to icliniq.com.

 Stomach symptoms can be resolving symptoms or non-resolving symptoms after medications.
-I suggest you follow the below-mentioned instructions:
+I suggest you follow the instructions:

-1. If you have already used antacid syrup like Gaviscon (Sodium alginate) and acid suppression medicine like Pantoprazole 40mg half an hour before breakfast for a good two weeks and your symptoms are still persistent, this needs to be evaluated further.
+1. If you have already used antacid syrup like Gaviscon (Sodium alginate) and acid suppression medicine like Pantoprazole 40mg half an hour before breakfast for a good two weeks, and your symptoms are still persistent, this needs to be evaluated further.

-2. Stomach issues are common in families but whether your father had stomach cancer or not matters.
+2. Stomach issues are common in families, but whether your father had stomach cancer or not matters.

 5. Considering your age and as you are professionally active, I guess it will be great if you can visit a nearby physician to get your physical examination and some baseline laboratory investigations

-6. If there is anything abnormal, an endoscopy would be the single best test to answer all your concerns, do not hesitate for an endoscopy if needed especially at your age.
+6. If there is anything abnormal, an endoscopy would be the single best test to answer all your concerns.
+Do not hesitate for an endoscopy if needed, especially at your age.

 I hope this information will help you.